KrbAlmryde/cs474-Hw2/README.md

 ### Unit Testing ###
-For Unit-testing I utilized ScalaTest using the FunSuite.
+For Unit-testing I utilized [ScalaTest](http://www.scalatest.orge) using the [FunSuite](http://doc.scalatest.org/3.0.0/#org.scalatest.FunSuite).
 Its fun and was surprisingly simple to get it up and running.

 Go figure.

-Im not going to lie and tell you that I did a particularly outstanding job of Integration and Unit testing, but there are at least a few in there.
-Knock yourself out.
+To run the tests, in Intellij simplly select the **SBT** task "test" and youll be up and running!
+Que sera

 ### Who do I talk to? ###